For more information and instructions for confirming eligibility refer to Verifying eligibility and effective dates.

-  Coverage begins at 12:01 a.m. on the effective date, provided the enrollment request form received is complete.
+Coverage begins at 12:01 a.m. on the effective date if we receive the completed enrollment request form.

-We may process a group retiree member’s enrollment into UnitedHealthcare Group Medicare Advantage plan with a retroactive effective date.
-The retroactive window allows the group retiree member to enroll with an effective date up to 90 calendar days retroactive.
+We may process a group retiree member’s enrollment into UnitedHealthcare Group MA plan with a retroactive effective date.
+The window allows the group retiree member to enroll with an effective date up to 90 calendar days retroactive.
 The effective date may never be earlier than the signature date on the enrollment request form.

-We will let the member know the effective date in writing in an enrollment confirmation letter.
+We let the member know the effective date in writing in an enrollment confirmation letter.

-If a member requests disenrollment through the care provider, refer the member to our Member Service Department.
-Once the disenrollment is processed, we will send a letter with the effective date of disenrollment to the member.
-If the member submits a request for disenrollment during the month, the disenrollment will be effective the 1st day of the following month.
+If a member requests disenrollment from our benefit plan through you, refer them to Member Services.
+Once we process the disenrollment, we send the member a letter with the effective date.
+If the member submits a request for disenrollment during the month, the disenrollment is effective the first day of the following month.